kieron-dev/station/README.md

 ```

 Then you can setup an ngrok tunnel.
 There are alreay aliases to aid you in the process:

-1. Run `pmux`.
-This will open a tmux session called `pairing`
+1. `pmux`: starts a tmux session called `pairing`
-1. Run `ngrok authtoken <your-token>`.
-Visit [ngrok.com](ngrok.com) to see your token or create an account if you don't have one.
-1. Run `nginit`.
-This will setup the ngrok tunnel in a side tmux session called `ngrok`
+1. `nginit`: starts an ngrok tunnel in a side tmux session called `ngrok`
-1. Run `lsgrok` and send the output to your pair.
-This is the command that will let them attach to your session.
+1. `lsgrok`: prints an SSH command to connect to your VM, send this to your pair!